Diophantine approximation with restricted numerators and denominators on semisimple groups: Averaging operators

 which completes the proof of the theorem. \end{proof}

-We note that the crucial estimate (\ref{eq:prod2_0}) is based on Nevo's transfer principle (see \cite{Nev}) and the spherical Kunze--Stein inequality (see, for instance, \cite{c}).
-The implied constant in (\ref{eq:prod2_0}) can be estimated explicitly, but unfortunately it blows up as $p\to \infty$.
+We note that the crucial estimate (\ref{eq:prod2_0}) can be deduced from the spherical Kunze--Stein inequality (see, for instance, \cite[Prop.~5.9]{GorNev1}), and the implied constant in (\ref{eq:prod2_0}) can be estimated explicitly, but unfortunately it blows up as $p\to \infty$.

 For our purposes we need the following uniform version of Theorem \ref{prop:QMET0}.

 \begin{thm} For every $\eta>0$ and $f\in L^2(Y_{n,q})$,

 \end{thm}